daehwan5024/Radar_Calibration_py/README.md

 simulates blockage by ceiling and pillars\
 Assume that each surface is rectangle with sides parallel to x, y or z axis

+## `Calibrate.py`

+Simple example of data generation and calibration